 The North Terrace provides especially good views across the Thames to Eton College, perhaps the most famous of Britain's exclusive public schools (confusingly, "public schools" in Britain are highly traditional, top-tier private schools).
 From the terrace, you enter the State Apartments, which are open to the public most days.
 On display to the left of the entrance to the State Apartments in Windsor Castle, Queen Mary's Dolls' House is a perfect miniature Georgian palace-within-a-palace, created in 1923.
 Electric lights glow, the doors all have tiny keys, and a miniature library holds Lilliputian-size books written especially for the young queen by famous authors of the 1920s.
 Five cars, including a Daimler and Rolls-Royce, stand at the ready.
 In the adjacent corridor are exquisite French couturier–designed costumes made for the two Jumeau dolls presented to the Princesses Elizabeth and Margaret by France in 1938.

-To see the castle come magnificently alive, check out the Changing of the Guard, which takes place daily at 11 am from April through July and on alternate days at the same time from August through March.
+To see the castle come magnificently alive, check out the Changing the Guard, which takes place daily at 11 am April–July, and on alternate days at the same time August–March.
 Confirm the exact schedule before traveling to Windsor.